Instrumental Tuition at Michael Hall

 Music holds an important and central position in the day to day life of pupils at Michael Hall.
 In the Lower School singing and flutes/recorders are integral parts of the daily rhythm of Main Lesson; enriching the subject matter; marking the seasons; and developing the social fabric of the classes through the joy of singing/playing together.
 As our pupils move through the Lower School they start to have weekly singing and recorder lessons, an orchestra lesson, and in the Middle School they begin music theory/history lessons.
 In addition to this, many pupils choose to take up an instrument on a one-to-one basis during school time.

-Below are the details of the instruments currently offered in school and the details of how lessons are organised.
+Below are the details of the instruments currently offered at school and the details of how lessons are organised.
 Due to constraints on teaching space, we are not able to offer the full spectrum of instruments and have selected the instruments below based on demand.
 For your information East Sussex Music Service currently offer tuition on a wide range of instruments and there are a number of established instrumental teachers in the locality.
-Do ask around for recommendations.

 All instrumental lessons at Michael Hall are administered by the school’s Instrumental Tuition Coordinator, Rachel Masters.
 Lessons are offered once a week on rotation during term time by a team of dedicated, specialist instrumental teachers.
 All lessons are 40 minutes long.
 For pupils taking music exams, instrumental teachers include aural training during lessons up to Grade 5 standard.
 Yearly progress reports will be given for each pupil.

 Group lessons are available for beginners (maximum 3 pupils), however this will entirely depend upon demand.
 It is important to add that group lessons can be a good way of getting started, but that differences in learning needs often result in pupils progressing at different speeds and therefore needing individual lessons.
-Group lessons will be provided for a maximum of 1 year only with a review after 6 months.
+Group lessons will be provided for a maximum of 1 year only and the viability of each group will be continually reviewed.

 All pupils wishing to learn an instrument at school are placed on the rotation system which generally operates from lesson 3 (9:40am) through to the end of lesson 9 (4:00pm).
 Sometimes lunchtime and after-school lessons (up to 5.00 pm at the latest) are included.
 The length of the rotation does vary slightly depending on the number of pupils and on teacher availability.
 Where possible pupils have a fixed day for their lesson, but the time of the lesson changes every week to prevent pupils from missing the same curriculum lesson more than once each half-term.